aellison1558/Thunkable-Demo-App/README.md

 -navigate to project directory in terminal

--'npm install' to ensure necessary libraries are installed
+-run 'npm install' in terminal to ensure necessary libraries are installed

--'webpack' to bundle javascript code
+-run 'webpack' in terminal to bundle javascript code

--'open index.html' to open and view project in your default browser
+-run 'open index.html' in terminal to open and view project in your default browser